tthorntone/AdNauseam-Wiki/FAQ.md

 #### YouTube filtering options à la ABP (or, Facebook filtering options à la ABP)

 These filter lists do not come with a Creative Common license, thus µBlock is not shipping with these lists.
 But you can add them manually as custom filter lists.
-You can find URLs to various external lists on this pahe: [Filter lists from around the web](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web).
+You can find URLs to various external lists on this page: [Filter lists from around the web](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web).